bitshares/bitshares.github.io-old/_technologies/zh/dynamic-account-permissions.md

 - The motivating use case is a 2-factor authentication provider being co-signer on the *active authority* but not on the *owner authority*.

-With this approach a user can remain confident that their account will always be in their control and yet that control can be kept in cold storage where no one can hack it.
+With this approach, a user can remain confident that their account will always be in their control and yet that control can be kept in cold storage where no one can hack it.
 This means that a company account can require approval of its board of directors and each board member may in turn require 2 factor authentication.